eapowertools/qs-admin-playbook/docs/system_planning/review_architecture_scale_plan.md

 Horizontal scaling is typically common if a Qlik environment has small to medium sized applications with many users.
 Meaning, applications can be loaded quickly onto many different engines with little delay, and calculations are fast -- meaning that a shared cache isn't necessarily as integral for these applications.
 This methodology is also common in virtual environments on-premsises where VM sizes may be restricted.
 For instance, if an organization caps VM sizes at 96 or 128 GB of RAM, more than likely that Qlik environment will end up with a wider footprint, and will adopt practices to allow their applications to fit it.

 Vertical scaling is typically common where the user base is not extensive, and the applications are quite large.
 Less nodes with larger capacity allows for larger applications with more users taking advantage of the same cache.
-These applications are usually [cache warmed](../tooling_appendix/cache_warming.md) so that they are readily available for users without delay.
+These applications are usually [cache warmed](../tooling/cache_warming.md) so that they are readily available for users without delay.

 Both of these methodologies are frequently combined when an organization has a mix of both very large apps and smaller apps with a wide user pool.
 It is usually common for organizations to have "small - medium app engines" and "large app engines" -- for example, maybe four of the former and two of the latter.
-Leveraging load balancing rules (as described above), large applications are "pinned" to the larger nodes, and vice versa.
+Leveraging load balancing rules (as described in [Review Pinning/Load Balancing](../asset_management/apps/review_pinning_load_balancing.md)), large applications are "pinned" to the larger nodes, and vice versa.

 ### Review Capacity Plan